hex-digital/acf-migrations/README.md

 #### Adding a field group

-Now you have a general idea of what array items make up a field cofiguration, let's look at adding our first field.
+Now you have a general idea of what array items make up a field configuration, let's look at adding our first field.
 Head over to `acf/migrations.php` and see if any existing fields exist.
 If so, great!
 You can use them as a template for adding further fields.
 If not, no worries, let's add one.

 You'll first notice the `Migrations` object has been instanced (`$migrations`).
 To add a field group, add the following.